StamusNetworks/suricata-4-analysts/README.md

 We are listing the code/text for the book here, but you can also find the latest published version of the book at [Stamus Networks](https://www.stamus-networks.com/).
 We welcome contributions to the book and you can propose updates and provide feedback on this Github.
-If you want to contribute a specific topic, please open an issue describing your addition so we can tell you if it is inline with the content we project on the book and has a chance to be accepted.
+If you want to contribute a specific topic, please [check existing issues](https://github.com/StamusNetworks/suricata-hunting/issues) and, if needed, open one describing your addition so we can tell you if it is inline with the content we project on the book and has a chance to be accepted.